Home Programming Clean Code Principles: Writing Maintainable Software That Lasts

 draw_rectangle(self)

-This approach aligns perfectly with the Open/Closed Principle — adding a new shape means creating a new class, not modifying existing conditionals throughout the codebase.
+This approach aligns precisely with the Open/Closed Principle: adding a new shape requires creating a new class rather than modifying existing conditionals throughout the codebase.

 Comments and Self-Documenting Code

-Comments are not inherently good or bad — but most comments in real-world codebases are bad.
+Comments are neither inherently good nor inherently bad, but most comments in real-world codebases are poor.
 They are outdated, misleading, or state the obvious.
-The best code does not need comments because it explains itself through clear naming, small functions, and logical structure.
+The best code does not require comments because it explains itself through clear naming, small functions, and logical structure.

 Comments That Should Not Exist